 Mysterious Causes.
 Sometimes employees complain about feeling ill during office hours, or during specific times of the workday.
 Many workplaces can unknowingly subject employees to physical, chemical or biological irritants that can harm their health.
 For example, an office renovation can generate harmful dust, paint solvents, the release of asbestos fibers or mold spores.
 A problematic ventilation system may cause carbon dioxide to build up in office air.
 We investigate the situation to determine the cause of the problem and offer solutions to remedy them.

 Occupational Health and Safety Audits

-In general, an audit assesses if an organization’s programs and procedures comply with regulatory requirements, effectively prevent problems, and provide a system for emergency response.
+In general, an audit assesses if an organization’s programs and procedures comply with regulatory requirements, effectively prevent problems, and provide a system for emergency response and corrective action where a health risk has been identified.
 Often, a senior or highly qualified Industrial Hygienist is needed in order to effectively evaluate complex programs such as Air Containment Control Ventilation, Respiratory Protection or Ergonomics.
 In other cases, expertise in chemistry, health physics or engineering may be necessary.

 A full program audit examines every aspect of the organization and the work environment.
 It will often include both safety and health issues.
 Policy, Organization, Responsibility, Authority, site inspection, Qualifications, Written Programs are all part of the Program Audit.